psycopg/psycopg/docs/api/pool.rst

                    the *timeout* default.
 Default: 30 seconds.
    :type timeout: `!float`

+   :param max_waiting: Maximum number of requests that can be queued to the
+                       pool.
+Adding more requests will fail, raising `TooManyRequests`.
+Specifying 0 (the default) means to upper bound.
+   :type max_waiting: `!int`

    :param max_lifetime: The maximum lifetime of a connection in the pool, in
                         seconds.
 Connections used for longer get closed and replaced by a new one.
 The amount is reduced by a